oddbird/oddleventy/content/blog/2023/contain-root.md

   of the container element.
   If we set font-size to grow responsively, our queries will respond to that growth.
+- Eventually,
+  we will also be able to use custom properties in container queries.

-The side-effects of containment also seem minimal on the root element.
+The side-effects of containment also seem like they should be minimal on the root element.
 The root (`html`) element
 seems like a great candidate for `size` containment: